woodfrog/floor-sp/README.md

 This is the official implementation of the paper [Floor-SP: Inverse CAD for Floorplans by Sequential Room-wise Shortest Path](https://arxiv.org/abs/1908.06702), published on ICCV 2019.

-Floor-SP takes aligned RGBD scans of an indoor space as the input and produces floorplan estimation.
-The overall pipeline consists of 1) Data pre-processing and 2) Running Floor-SP.
+Floor-SP takes aligned RGBD scans of an indoor space as the input, converts the input into 2D top-view images, and produces floorplan estimation.
 Detailed steps will be explained in following sections.

 If you find the paper and the code helpful, please consider citing our paper: